romainmenke/css-import-tests/README.md

 | 999-irrelevant/url-format/001/default | ✅ | ✅ | ✅ | ✅ | ✅ |
 | 999-irrelevant/url-format/001/relative-url | ✅ | ✅ | ✅ | ✅ | ✅ |
 | 999-irrelevant/url-format/002 | ✅ | ❌ | ❌ | ✅ | ❌ |

-## Types of failures

-As far as I can tell no one is actually using import conditions and actually checking that the resulting behavior is correct.
-If anyone had checked any basic case against a browser they would have files issues in upstream projects.

-causes of interop issues :
-- bundlers want to optimize for file size
-- bundlers want to support importing CSS from npm packages
-- cascade layers were added to CSS

 ## Contributing